ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ## Annotations and Web Actions
 {: #openwhisk_rest_api_webactions}

 To create an action as a web action, you need to add an [annotation](annotations.md) of `web-export=true` for web actions.
-Since web-actions are publicly accessible, you should protect pre-defined parameters (i.e., treat them as final) using the annotation `final=true`.
-If you create or update an action using the CLI flag `--web true` this command will add both annotations `web-export=true` and `final=true`.
+Since web-actions are publicly accessible, you want to protect pre-defined parameters (that is, treat them as final) using the annotation `final=true`.
+If you create or update an action that uses the CLI flag `--web true`, the command adds both annotations `web-export=true` and `final=true`.

-Run the curl command providing the complete list of annotations to set on the action
+Run the following curl command to provide the complete list of annotations to set on the action.
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/actions/hello?overwrite=true \
 -X PUT -H "Content-Type: application/json" \
 -d '{"namespace":"_","name":"hello","exec":{"kind":"nodejs:6","code":"function main(params) { return {payload:\"Hello \"+params.name}}"},"annotations":[{"key":"web-export","value":true},{"key":"raw-http","value":false},{"key":"final","value":true}]}'
 ```
 {: pre}
 You can now invoke this action as a public URL with no OpenWhisk authorization.
-Try invoking using the web action public URL including an optional extension such as `.json` or `.http` for example at the end of the URL.
+Try to invoke by using the web action public URL, and including an extension like `.json` or `.http`, for example, at the end of the URL.
 ```bash
 curl https://openwhisk.ng.bluemix.net/api/v1/web/john@example.com_dev/default/hello.json?name=John
 ```